This post is part of a compensated collaboration with Wilton. All experiences, opinions and the recipe here are my own.

 In Mexico City’s San Ángel neighborhood, there’s an artisanal candy store I love called Dulcería El Secreto.
 They make authentic, traditional and artisanal Mexican candies—the kind that were made long before commercial candy production, with recipes that have been passed down through generations.
 They carry a variety of palanquetas, garapiñados, pepitorias, pulpa de tamarindo con chile, and a lot of traditional Mexican candies that may have fallen somewhat out of favor in recent decades, but are currently having a renaissance.

 One of these traditional candies, barras de chocolate con amaranto—known in English as chocolate and amaranth bars—is a very simple but authentic candy that has been enjoyed in Mexico for many decades.
+You may also know these treats by another name (with a variation of ingredients) — they are similar to alegrías.
 They’re typically cut into bars or circles and sold everywhere from street vendor stands to high-end artisan candy stores.
 They’re also a naturally gluten-free treat, and Wilton Candy Melts are also safe for those who follow a gluten-free diet.

 RELATED RECIPE: How to make pepitorias